 - Category: Network News

-Two-part workshops meet twice during the conference, once during Workshop Session I (in the morning) and again for Workshop Session II (in the afternoon).
-Peacock, whose first novel Life Without Water was chosen as a New York Times Notable Book, says about her course:
+The Creative Nonfiction Master Class will meet twice during the conference: once during Workshop Session I (in the morning) and again for Workshop Session II (in the afternoon).
+The course description is as follows:

 - Category: Network News